Get,

 1. Natural Coolant for the Body

 It can also be topped with ice cubes and proves to be a good alternative to the chemical-laden cold drinks available in the market.
+A glass of buttermilk can also provide relief to post-menopausal women who experience hot flashes.

 Buttermilk is made using curd and water.
-It contains around 90 per cent of water and electrolyte like potassium.
+It contains around 90 per cent of water and electrolytes like potassium.
+Thus, buttermilk is effective in maintaining hydration and water balance in the body2.

-3. Good for Our Digestive System
+3. Good for Digestive Health

 4. Boosts Energy